navanvliet/navanvliet/book/Education/BSc/BSc.md

 after the awards ceremony
 ```

 As a BSc student in Civil Engineering at TU Delft, I followed a diverse and challenging curriculum that combined technical depth with practical application.
-The first two years ({ref}`BSc_jaar1en2`) were structured into ten-week periods, during which I took courses in {ref}`Mathematics`, {ref}`Mechanics`, {ref}`Application` courses and {ref}`practicals` with software and programming in Python.
+The first two years ({ref}`BSc_jaar1en2`) were structured into ten-week periods, during which I took courses in {ref}`Mathematics`, {ref}`Mechanics`, {ref}`Application` courses and {ref}`Practicals` with software and programming in Python.
 I developed strong analytical skills and learned how to use software tools for modeling and creating 3D technical drawings.

 ```{figure} Figures/BSc_curriculum_jaar1en2.jpg
 ---